floatinghotpot/cordova-admob-pro/README.md

 Glossary:
 - Fill rate: The number of times ads are shown on your app, divided by the number of times your app requests to show an ad.
-- RPM: Revenue per 1000 impressions (RPM).
+- eCPM / RPM: Revenue per 1000 impressions (RPM).
 RPM represents the estimated earnings you'd accrue for every 1000 impressions you receive.
 - Intel XDK: Intel's HTML5 App IDE and service, to build mobile app in clould, allow using 3rd-party plugin from web.
 - Adobe PhoneGap Build: Adobe service, to publish plugin and build app in cloud, only allow using plugins reviewed and approved.